rawpixel-vincent/openverse/documentation/general/publish.md

 # Publish

-The production API and ingestion server Docker images are published to [Github Container Registry](https://ghcr.io).
+The production API and ingestion server Docker images are published to [GitHub Container Registry](https://ghcr.io).
 They can be found here:

 - API:
   [ghcr.io/wordpress/openverse-api](https://ghcr.io/wordpress/openverse-api)